wp-plugins/8tracks-shortcode/readme.txt

 Parameters:

-You can also add the 'height', 'width', 'flash,' 'playops', and 'tags' parameters to the shortcode.
+You can also add the 'height', 'width', 'flash,' 'playops', 'artist', 'dj', 'sort', 'collection', and 'tags' parameters to the shortcode.

 This would look like:

-	[8tracks url="" height="" width="" playops="" flash="" tags=""]
+	[8tracks url="" height="" width="" playops="" flash="" tags="" artist="" dj="" sort="" collection=""]

 	Height and Width are optional, and default to 250 and 300 respectively.
+	Height and Width for Collections defaults to 500 and 500.

 	Flash allows you to choose whether you want to use the new HTML5 player (default setting), or whether you'd like to stick with Flash.
 To do this, add flash="yes" into your shortcode.